dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Fully Defined Relationships

-The most common pattern for relationships is to have navigation properties defined on both ends of the relationship and a foreign key property defined in dependent entity class.
+The most common pattern for relationships is to have navigation properties defined on both ends of the relationship and a foreign key property defined in the dependent entity class.

 * If a pair of navigation properties is found between two types, then they will be configured as inverse navigation properties of the same relationship.